OfficeDev/outlook-dev-docs/README.md

 # Outlook Developer Documentation

 Welcome to the Outlook developer documentation.
-For the best experience, we recommend you view this content on the [Microsoft Docs site](https://learn.microsoft.com/outlook).
+For the best experience, we recommend you view this content on [Microsoft Learn](https://learn.microsoft.com/outlook).

 ## Give us your feedback